Advanced Data Structures in Java Coursera Quiz Answers

 Week 6: Project Quiz (Complete your project extension first)

 Q3.
-In one-two paragraphs, describe what you did with your extension to someone else on the same project team.
+In one paragraph, describe what you did with your extension to someone else on the same project team.
 What problems did you encounter and how did you fix them?
-(Keep this answer, copy-paste to another document- if you want to submit it for the optional peer review.)
+(Keep this answer, and copy-paste to another document- if you want to submit it for the optional peer review.)

 Get All Course Quiz Answers of Object Oriented Java Programming: Data Structures and Beyond Specialization